F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/vdpa.rst

 * --iface specifies the path prefix of the UNIX domain socket file, e.g.
   /tmp/vhost-user-, then the socket files will be named as /tmp/vhost-user-<n>
   (n starts from 0).
-* --interactive means run the vdpa sample in interactive mode, currently 4 internal cmds are supported:
+* --interactive means run the vDPA sample in interactive mode:

   1. help: show help message
   2. list: list all available vdpa devices